Simeonstift of Trier

-The St. Simeon’s Collegiate Church (Simeonstift) was a collegiate church in Trier, Germany, near the Roman city gate of the Porta Nigra (Latin for 'Black Gate').
-Named after the Greek monk, St. Simeon of Trier, it is now a city museum in the former collegiate church’s buildings under the name, Stadtmuseum Simeonstift ('City Museum of the Simeonstift').
+St. Simeon's Collegiate Church (Simeonstift) was a collegiate church in Trier, Germany, incorporating the Porta Nigra, the Roman gate of the city.
+It was established some time after 1035 and dedicated to the Greek monk Simeon of Trier, who had lived in the Porta Nigra as a hermit.
+It was dissolved in 1802.
+Its cloister is now a museum under the name Stadtmuseum Simeonstift ("City Museum of the Simeonstift").

-The church was created in 1037.
-In 1028 Simeon of Trier settled at the Porta Nigra as a hermit.
-He was supposed to have walled himself up there at the gate’s east tower.
-After his death on 1 June 1035, he was buried in his room on the ground floor.
-In the same year, probably for Christmas, he was canonized by Pope Benedict IX, in one of the first canonizations ever made by a Pope.
-In honor of the new saint, they built the Simeonstift and converted the former tower to a Doppelkirche ('twin church').
-The Archbishop of Trier at that time, Poppo von Babenberg, personally had known the hermit and travelled with him.
-But a certificate of incorporation of the Simeonstift could not be obtained from him and it was probably never given.
-However, recent research showed that the church was founded soon after the canonization of Simeon.
+Simeon of Trier settled at the Porta Nigra in 1028, allegedly walling himself up inside it.
+After his death on 1 June 1035, he was buried on the ground floor.
+In the same year he was canonized by Pope Benedict IX in one of the first canonizations ever made by a Pope.
+In honor of the new saint, the Porta Nigra was converted into a church, known as the Simeonstift.
+The church's charter has not survived, although recent research shows that it was founded soon after Simeon's canonization.
+It was documented for the first time in 1048.

-The Simeonstift was a two-story cloister in four wings with a dormitory in the north wing and a refectory in the west wing.
-According to the dendrochronological findings, the north wing dates from 1040.
-The first reliable documentation is a document of 1048, which proves the existence of a provost’s office and therefore the existence of a collegiate church’s charter.
+The church was adjoined by a two-story cloister with a dormitory in the north wing and a refectory in the west wing.
+According to dendrochronological findings, the north wing dates from 1040.

-Emperor Henry IV in 1098 confirmed all his possessions to the Simeonstift and granted, namely, more than sixty properties and privileges to it.
+In 1098, Emperor Henry IV confirmed all the Simeonstift's possessions, which included more than sixty properties and privileges.

-The Doppelkirche conversion of the Porta Nigra was reversed more than 750 years later, in 1804, by the order of Napoleon.
-Since then, the city gate has reverted almost to its original Gallo-Roman condition.
-Only the Romanesque east side of the choir still testifies from the outside to the fact that the Porta Nigra was once an imposing church.
+The conversion of the Porta Nigra was reversed more than 750 years later, in 1804, on the orders of Napoleon.
+Since then, the gate has reverted almost to its original Roman appearance.
+Only the apse projecting from its eastern end testifies that it was once an imposing church.